The Internet-of-Things Meets Business Process Management: A Manifesto: Introduction

 \section{Introduction}

-Our world is increasingly linked through a large number of connected devices, typically embedded in electrical / electronical components and equipped with sensors and actuators, that enabling sensing, (re-)acting, collecting and exchange data via various communication networks including the Internet: the Internet of Things (IoT).
+\IEEEPARstart{O}{ur} world is increasingly linked through a large number of connected devices, typically embedded in electrical/electronical components and equipped with sensors and actuators, that enable sensing, (re-)acting, collecting and exchanging data via various communication networks including the Internet: the Internet of Things \footnote{Cf. ITU: Internet of Things Global Standards Initiative, https://www.itu.int/en/ITU-T/gsi/iot/Pages/default.aspx} (see the dedicated box).
 As such, it enables continuous monitoring of phenomena based on sensing devices (wearable devices, beacons, smartphones, machine sensors, etc.) as well as analytics opportunities in smart environments (smart homes, connected cars, smart logistics, Industry 4.0, etc.) and the possibility to actuate feedback.
 Therefore, the IoT contributes to the recent trend known as big data, being one of the three main sources besides human sourced and process mediated data.

-Business processes represent a specific ordering of tasks and activities across time and place to serve a business goal.
+Business processes (see the dedicated box) represent a specific ordering of tasks and activities across time and place to serve a business goal, and often provides the driving force to system development.
 Process analytics, execution and monitoring based on IoT data can enable an even more comprehensive view of processes and realize unused potential for process optimization.
-As an example, in the past process analytics and in particular process mining has been hampered by the fact that process are often incomplete or erroneous; with the IoT producing a large amount of data stored in the cloud, even more data become available for analysis, possibly resolving issues of incompleteness and enabling providing error correction methods based on multiple data items \cite{DBLP:series/dcsa/BatiniS16}.
+As an example, in the past process analytics and in particular process mining has been hampered by the fact that processes are often incomplete or erroneous; with the IoT producing a large amount of data stored in the cloud \cite{6742584}, even more data become available for analysis, possibly resolving issues of incompleteness and enabling the provision of error correction methods based on multiple data items~\cite{batini2016data}.

-In the literature, several works are emerging on combining Business Process Management (BPM) and IoT, e.g., utilizing sensor data to enable the actuation of services \cite{RN308} or adapting running business processes to continuously align them with the state of the things (e.g., assets, humans, and machines).
-Still, there are many open challenges to be tackled (cf. Figure \ref{fig:Overview}).
+In the literature, some works are emerging on combining Business Process Management (BPM) and IoT, e.g., utilizing sensor data to enable the actuation of services~\cite{janiesch2012beyond} or adapting running business processes to continuously align them with the state of the things (e.g., assets, humans, and machines)~\cite{marrella2018supporting}.
+Still, there are many open challenges to be tackled.
 Both BPM and IoT will benefit from a wider integration.